 Admiring pretty homes is easy.
 But getting your hands on an English property is another thing entirely.

-Factor in the £30,000 average annual salary and costly rent, and it becomes very difficult to save for an adequate deposit (not to mention the buyer’s fees).
+When you factor in the £30,000 average annual salary, stagnant wage growth, and costly rent, it becomes very difficult to save for an adequate deposit (not to mention the buyer’s fees).
 There’s a reason many Brits rely on gifts or inheritance money from their families to get on the property ladder.

 And saving for a downpayment is only half the battle.
 England has antiquated and frankly ridiculous rules around the home buying process that put all the power in the seller’s hands.